architech-boards/Rialto/source/ready.rst

 The Lab1 that you can perform, is by following the next steps:

-- Connect Coordinator and End-Node JenNode boards on USB port of your PC
+- Connect Coordinator and End-Node Rialto boards on USB port of your PC
 - Open terminals, connect appropriate serial port and check correct settings (see  :ref:`hyper`)
 - Wait for network connection (blue-led will flash fast both in Coordinator and End-Node)
 - See at red-led flash (poll, trasmit or receive, default is 8 seconds)